kubedb/docs/docs/guides/mongodb/reconfigure/replicaset.md

 #### Verify the new configuration is working

-If everything goes well, `KubeDB` Enterprise operator will update the `configSource` of `MongoDB` object.
+If everything goes well, `KubeDB` Enterprise operator will update the `configSecret` of `MongoDB` object.

 Let's wait for `MongoDBOpsRequest` to be `Successful`.
 Run the following command to watch `MongoDBOpsRequest` CR,